pursuit-curriculum/unit-fundamentals/binary-search/lesson-notes/readme.md

 - Visit the "Algorithm Example: Binary Search" Replit within your classroom's Replit team.
 Take a look at the code and the `readme.md` file and then answer the following questions.

-  - The `readme.md` includes an introduction followed by 7 sections.
+  - The `readme.md` includes an introduction followed by 6 sections.
 Describe the purpose of each section in the `readme.md` file.

     1. Algorithm description

     1. Algorithm representation

-    1. JavaScript code walkthrough

     1. Big O Evaluation